What to know before you go: Benton County early voting

 Melody Kwok with Benton County said the election commission spent the last month testing out polling machines and getting poll workers up to speed.

-“It’s really easy to vote because it’s a smaller election,” said Kowk.
+“It’s really easy to vote because it’s a smaller election,” Kwok said.
 “We don’t expect a lot of lines, so it’s very quick.
 If you’ve got some time to come in and vote, do your civic duty.“

 For eight Benton County schools, voters will be choosing local school board members, and considering tax proposals.
 Those districts include Gravette, Gentry, Siloam Springs, Eureka Springs, Pea Ridge, Springdale, and Rogers.